-At our annual gala, Positive Paths recognizes two outstanding individuals in the East Valley.
-Help us honor this year’s East Valley Man and Woman of the Year, Michael Chalberg and Torrie Taj, at our Night of Heroes Gala on April 18, 2017.
+At our 2017 annual gala, Positive Paths recognized two outstanding individuals in the East Valley.
+Congratulations to the 2017 East Valley Man and Woman of the Year, Michael Chalberg and Torrie Taj, honored at our Night of Heroes Gala on April 18, 2017.

 Torrie A. Taj